eepgwde/appium-boilerplate/README.md

 If you have access to the hlpr.sh script, you can use it whilst in the debugger.

 If you have set up "hlpr" as described, it will be in the ./android0/ directory.
-Make a soft link to bring the pages directory into the android directory.
+Make a soft link to bring this system's pages/ directory as the android0/pages directory.

 At the end of specs2/app.login.spec.ts, you should be in the debugger in one shell and at the command-line in the android0 directory.

     hlpr xml text

-And there is button there:
+Another App might allow this interaction.
+There is a button in one of XPath queries:

     page.bttn.resource-id=canvasm.myo2:id/my_tariff_tile_details_btn